brineamelia/P1-WIL/README.md

 --- ----

-There were flagged in the Lighthouse report section, with more time I would addresss these to bring the website performance up to 100%.
+These were flagged in the Lighthouse report section, with more time I would addresss these issues to bring the website performance up to 100%.

 FUNCTIONALITY
 ---